roddux/svjesus/README.md

 		genStuff()
 	weighted_choice((genInvalid, 0.1), (X.genValid, 0.9))

-Or, just supply a switch to genTags() to chose whether to generate correct data.
+Or, just supply a switch to chose whether to generate correct data.

 ## Future plans
 ### Implement a GUI